-Robert Hamblin (1969) is an artist, father and a gender activist born in Johannesburg South Africa.
+Robert Hamblin (1969) is a multidisciplinary artist, parent and queer activist born in Johannesburg South Africa.
 He lives and works in Cape Town.
-Hamblin’s paintings and photographic works have been exhibited in South Africa and internationally.
-The artist has received critical acclaim for his work that contribute to debates around body politics in a post-apartheid-regime era.
+Hamblin’s art has been exhibited locally and internationally.

-Erasmus continually encouraged him to abandon photography in favour of the freedom of paint.
-This persuasion took twenty years only materialising in 2020.
+Erasmus, now 94 years old is an alumni of 1952 Académie Ranson in Paris.
+She continually encouraged him to abandon photography in favour of the freedom of paint.
+This persuasion took two decades only materialising in 2020.

-During the twenty years he produced several bodies of fine art photography.
-His last body of photographic work was a seven year project with black transgender sex workers and culminated in a large solo exhibition at The Iziko South African National Gallery in Cape Town.
+Before 2020 he produced several bodies of fine art photography.
+The seven year project, interseXion, a collaboration with black transgender sex workers, culminated in a large solo exhibition at The Iziko South African National Gallery in Cape Town.